 Determining the Appropriate Discounting Rate

-For valuing the above bond using present value technique, it is utmost important to find the most appropriate discounting rate.
-For example, let’s consider the above bond is issued by a government agency and there is another government agency offering another bond at 5%.
-Since the bonds are issued by the government agency, they are almost risk-free or at least both of them assume the same level of risk.
-We can safely use 5% as our discounting rate because you can invest in 5% bond if you do not invest in the 6% bond and therefore the interest of 5% bond is your opportunity cost.
+For valuing the above bond using the present value technique, it is of utmost importance to find the most appropriate discounting rate.
+For example, let’s consider a government agency issuing the above bond, and there is another government agency offering another bond at 5%.
+Since the government agency issues the bonds, they are almost risk-free, or at least both are assumed to have the same level of risk.
+We can safely use 5% as our discounting rate because you can invest in a 5% bond if you do not invest in the 6% bond, and therefore the interest of the 5% bond is your opportunity cost.

-Once we have determined the most appropriate discounting rate for our situation, rest of the steps of valuation are very easy.
-We will now find the present value of the future cash flows or the discount the cash flows based on the discounting rate and add all of them.
-The result will give you the valuation of 6% bond i.e. the intrinsic value of the bond which can be construed as an ideal market price of the bond.
+Once we have determined the most appropriate discounting rate for our situation, the rest of the steps of valuation are very easy.
+We will now find the present value of the future cash flows or discount the cash flows based on the discounting rate and add all of them.
+The result will give you the valuation of a 6% bond, i.e., the bond’s intrinsic value, which can be construed as an ideal market price of the bond.

 Intrinsic Value of Bond = $1043.295.

-The value of bond under the given conditions is $1043.295.
+The value of the bond under the given conditions is $1043.295.
 It can be interpreted from the calculations that the intrinsic value is more than its purchase price of $1000.
-At the time of issuing the bond, an investor can get this price but once the bond opens for open market trading, the price will adjust according to the market conditions.
-If a bond is to be purchased from the open market, the same analysis can be done to find out the approximate value of the bond and take an informed decision.
+When issuing the bond, an investor can get this price, but once the bond opens for open market trading, the price will adjust according to the market conditions.
+If a bond is to be purchased from the open market, the same analysis can be done to find out the approximate value of the bond and make an informed decision.

-One practical problem in the calculation will appear if the bond is of say 20 years.
+One practical problem in the calculation will appear if the bond is of, say, 20 years.
 An annuity is a solution for that.
-We will break the cash flows into two – the coupon payments and the principal repayment.
-We will find the present value of coupon payments using the annuity method and principal will be discounted using the normal method.
+We will break the cash flows into the coupon payments and the principal repayment.
+We will find the present value of coupon payments using the annuity method, and the principal will be discounted using the normal method.
 Let’s use this method for the above calculations:

 Present Value (PV) of Bond = PV (Coupon Rate) + PV (Principal)